ishkawa/APIKit/Documentation/ConvenienceParametersAndActualParameters.md

 # Convenience Parameters and Actual Parameters

-To satisfy both ease and accuracy, `RequestType` has 2 kind of parameters properties, convenience property and actual properties.
-If you implement convenience parameters only, actual parameters are computed by default implementation of `RequestType`.
+To satisfy both ease and accuracy, `Request` has 2 kind of parameters properties, convenience property and actual properties.
+If you implement convenience parameters only, actual parameters are computed by default implementation of `Request`.

 1. [Convenience parameters](#convenience-parameters)
 2. [Actual parameters](#actual-parameters)